stat545ubc-2023/mda-Andyrooooo16/MDA-2-Andrew.md

 an subjective term that will be defined as species of that people visit as an attraction)*

-*3. Which streets in Vancouver have the most amount of trees with the largest plant area?
-Is there a relationship between plant area and how old a tree is?*
+*3. Which neighbourhood in Vancouver contain the most amounts of “Spectacle trees”?* (This question used to be”Which streets in Vancouver have the most amount of trees with the largest plant area?
+Is there a relationship between plant area and how old a tree is?“, however, upon further evaluation I believe this question to be distracted in scope.
+I wanted to narrow down the question in pursuit of finding the best places in Vancouver to view”Spectacle trees” in fall and spring respectively.\*

 *4. What is the relationship between species diversity and longitude/latitude?
 Is there a specific species that dominates a certain